HewlettPackard/hpegl-vmaas-terraform-resources/README.md

 * We use a constant keyForGLClientMap to define the key for the Client struct in the map[string]interface{}
     that is returned by NewClientMap above.
 This constant is returned by ServiceName().
 Note that hpegl will check that the keys returned by service-teams are unique when it starts-up.
 It will error out if it detects a repeated key.
-We suggest that the service mnemonic (e.g. caas, vmaas, bmaas, etc) forms part of the key.
+We suggest that the service mnemonic (e.g. vmaas etc) forms part of the key.

 * We've added a helper function GetClientFromMetaMap() to extract Client from map[string]interface{}.
 This function is used in provider code

-* The Client struct itself is indicative of what we expect will be used by service code, assuming that the service client is generated from a Swagger definition such as that for [caas](https://github.com/hpe-hcss/hpecli-generated-caas-client).
+* The Client struct itself is indicative of what we expect will be used by service code, assuming that the service client is generated from a Swagger definition.
 Note that the IAM Token is contained in the struct.
 This Token is generated by the hpegl provider code and passed down as part of the provider.ConfigData struct